kpister/spam/README.md

 # spam

 # Upcoming tasks and how to contribute
+_Always check the corresponding branch for current progress on a given feature_

 * - [ ] Console
   * - [x] Implement simple file io console
   * - [ ] Brainstorm other ideas which might be better